kstenerud/concise-encoding/cbe-specification.md

 The length field contains the byte length (length in octets), NOT the character length.

-Note: Percent-encoding sequences within URIs are NOT interpreted; they are passed through as-is.

 Example:

     [92 55 01 68 74 74 70 73 3a 2f 2f 6a 6f 68 6e 2e 64 6f 65 40 77 77 77